lars-t-hansen/flatjs/SPEC.md

 # FlatJS

-23 May 2015 / lhansen@mozilla.com

 ## Introduction

-FlatJS is a simple language that is currently layered on, but can eventually be embedded in, Javascript.

-The purpose of FlatJS is to allow JS programs to use ArrayBuffer and SharedArrayBuffer memory somewhat conveniently and with high performance by layering structured types onto flat memory.
+FlatJS is a "language fragment" layered on JavaScript (and JS dialects) that allows programs to use flat memory (ArrayBuffer and SharedArrayBuffer) conveniently with good performance.

-In addition to primitive value types (int8, etc), FlatJS has compound reference types (classes with single inheritance) and value types (structures) with named and typed fields and some simple method facilities.
-There are also arrays of all those types.
-Methods on classes are currently always virtual.
-Macros sweeten the syntax further.

-Objects in flat memory are represented in JS by their pointer values, ie, as integer byte offsets into a single heap.
-That is a weak representation, but it is more performant than allocating and managing front objects, and right now performance is the main focus of this exercise.

-Also for performance reasons the language is fairly static and is implemented by means of a rewriter that performs extensive in-line expansion.
-There are few dynamic features beyond virtual methods on FlatJS class instances.
-All memory management is manual.
+FlatJS provides structs, classes, and arrays within flat memory, as well as atomic and synchronic fields when using shared memory.
+There is also some support for SIMD values.
+Objects in flat memory are manually managed and represented in JavaScript as pointers into the shared memory (ie, integer addresses), not as native JavaScript objects.
+Virtual methods are provided for on class instances.

+FlatJS is a fairly static language and is implemented as a preprocessor that translates  JavaScript+FlatJS into plain JavaScript.

+The following is the bare specification.
+Full programs are in test/ and demo/.

+## Caveats

 For ease of processing *only*, the syntax is currently line-oriented:
 Line breaks are explicit in the grammars below and some "@" characters appear here and there to make recognition easier.
-Please don't get hung up on this, it's just a matter of programming to fix it but this is not my focus right now.
+Please don't get hung up on this, it's mostly a matter of programming to fix it but that is not my focus right now.

-The following is the bare specification.
-Full programs are in test/ and demo/.
+## Programs

+A program comprises a set of files that are processed together by the FlatJS compiler.
+In a Web context, all the files loaded into a tab, or all the files loaded into a worker, would normally be processed together.

+## Types

+There is a program-wide namespace for FlatJS types.
+This namespace contains the predefined primitive types and every user-defined (struct or class) type.
+Type names in a program must be unique in this namespace.

+Every type that is referenced from an annotation or as a base type must be defined in the set of files processed together.
+Types can be defined in any order and in any file of the program.

+Within the bodies of methods, 'this' has an undetermined binding (for now) and should not be referenced.

 ## Primitive types

-There are global objects with the following names: int8, uint8, int16, uint16, int32, uint32, float32, float64,
+There are predefined global type objects with the following names: *int8*, *uint8*, *int16*, *uint16*, *int32*, *uint32*, *float32*, *float64*, *int32x4*,
-  int32x4, float32x4, float64x2

-Each of these objects have two properties:
+*float32x4*, and *float64x2*.

+Each predefined type object has three properties:

+* NAME is the name of the type (a string)
-  SIZE => the size in bytes of the type
+* SIZE is the size in bytes of the type
-  ALIGN => the required alignment for the type
+* ALIGN is the required alignment for the type

 ## Struct types

 A struct describes a value type (instances do not have object identity) with named, mutable fields.

 ### Syntax